Make a mini pocket palette with

 Second Row: Winsor Yellow, Crimson Red Lake, Ultramarine Blue Deep

 Tip: Stir freshly squeezed color with a toothpick to make sure it is evenly distributed.
-Allow paints to dry with the lid open overnight before transporting.
+Fill each well in two stages, halfway to start.
+Allow paints to dry with the lid open overnight before topping up and/or transporting.

 Post a Comment